PelionIoT/connected-lights-cloud/docs/index.md

 You also need:

-* [An account](https://portal.us-east-1.mbedcloud.com) to access to the Pelion Portal.
+* [An account](https://portal.us-east-1.mbedcloud.com) to access to the Device Management Portal.